SchweizerischeBundesbahnen/api-principles/restful/best-practices.md

 Links to other resource must always use full, absolute URI.

 **Motivation**: Exposing any form of relative URI (no matter if the relative URI uses an absolute or relative path) introduces avoidable client side complexity.
 It also requires clarity on the base URI, which might not be given when using features like embedding subresources.
-The primary advantage of non-absolute URI is reduction of the payload size, which is better achievable by following the recommendation to use [gzip compression](#156)
+The primary advantage of non-absolute URI is reduction of the payload size, which is better achievable by following the recommendation to use gzip compression.

 ### Use Common Hypertext Controls